Rhineland massacres: Background

 A relevant perspective on the extent of the era's antisemitism was recorded 40 years afterward by Jewish historian Solomon bar Simson.
-He stated that Godfrey of Bouillon swore:
+He states that Godfrey of Bouillon swore:

 to go on this journey only after avenging the blood of the crucified one by shedding Jewish blood and completely eradicating any trace of those bearing the name 'Jew', thus assuaging his own burning wrath.

-Emperor Henry IV (after being notified of the pledge by Kalonymus Ben Meshullam, the Jewish leader in Mainz) issued an order prohibiting such an action.
-Godfrey claimed that he never really intended to kill Jews, but the community in Mainz and Cologne sent him a collected bribe of 500 silver marks.
+Emperor Henry IV, after being notified of the pledge by Kalonymus ben Meshullam, the Jewish leader in Mainz, issued an order prohibiting such an action.
+Godfrey claimed that he never really intended to kill Jews, but the communities in Mainz and Cologne sent him a collected bribe of 500 silver marks.

-Sigebert of Gembloux wrote that before "a war in behalf of the Lord" could be fought, it was essential that the Jews convert; those who resisted were "deprived of their goods, massacred, and expelled from the cities."
+Sigebert of Gembloux writes that before "a war in behalf of the Lord" could be fought, it was essential that the Jews convert; those who resisted were "deprived of their goods, massacred, and expelled from the cities."

 The first outbreaks of violence occurred in France.
-According to a contemporary chronicle of events written by an anonymous author in Mainz:

-There first arose the officers, nobles, and common people who were in the land of France [Sarefat] who took counsel together and plotted...to make clear the way to go toward Jerusalem.
+According to a contemporary chronicle of events written by an anonymous author in Mainz: "There first arose the officers, nobles, and common people who were in the land of France [Sarefat] who took counsel together and plotted...to make clear the way to go toward Jerusalem."

-Richard of Poitiers wrote that Jewish persecution was widespread in France at the beginning of the expeditions to the east.
+Richard of Poitiers writes that Jewish persecution was widespread in France at the beginning of the expeditions to the east.
 The anonymous chronicler of Mainz admired the Jews:

 At the time, the [Jewish] communities in France heard [about these things], trembling...seized them.
 They wrote letters and sent messengers to all the communities around about the River Rhine, [to the effect] that they should fast...and seek mercy from Him who dwells on high, that He might save them from their hands.
 When the letter reached the holy ones in the land [of the Rhine], namely the men of renown ... in Mainz, they responded [to their brethren in] France as follows: 'The communities have decreed a fast.
 We have done that which was ours [to do].
 May the Lord save us and may He save you from all sorrow and oppression [which might come] upon you.
 We are in great fear.'

-In June and July 1095, Jewish communities in the Rhineland (north of the main departure areas at Neuss, Wevelinghoven, Altenahr, Xanten and Moers) were attacked, but the leadership and membership of these crusader groups was not chronicled.
+In June and July 1095, Jewish communities in the Rhineland (north of the main departure areas at Neuss, Grevenbroich, Altenahr, Xanten and Moers) were attacked, but the leadership and membership of these Crusader groups were not chronicled.
 Some Jews dispersed eastward to escape the persecution.
 On top of the general Catholic suspicion of Jews at the time, when the thousands of French members of the People's Crusade arrived at the Rhine, they had run out of provisions.
 To restock their supplies, they began to plunder Jewish food and property while attempting to force them to convert to Catholicism.